 One to try: Island Fun Rentals, 916 Bienville Blvd

 Have golfers in your group?
 Check out the 18-hole Isle Dauphine Golf Club that sits right by the water.
 It’s part of the Isle Dauphine Complex, where the non-golfers can relax at the pool and cabana while the golfers play a round.

-Shop at one of the boutiques and souvenir shops on the island.
-Our favorite is the Happy Octopus for cute clothes and jewelry.
+Shop at one of the several boutiques and souvenir shops.
+Our favorite is The Happy Octopus (1000 Bienville Blvd) for cute clothes and jewelry.
 You’ll find shops along Lemoyne Dr. and Bienville Blvd.

-Near Fort Gaines, you can hop on the ferry boat over to Gulf Shores.
+Near Fort Gaines, you can hop on the Mobile Bay Ferry (112 Bienville Blvd) to Gulf Shores and Orange Beach.
 The kids have always loved this one because this ferry carries cars too.
 The line for the ferry can get long in the peak season, so plan this for a day when you have nothing else scheduled.
 The 45-minute ride across Mobile Bay drops riders off at Fort Morgan, another historic site that is fun to explore.